conceptacid/dotfiles/README.md

 |\<leader>vi         |.vimrc | opens init.vim |
 |\<leader>gh       | switch between .cpp and .h |

 Tip: in search result list, when using fzf, press Alt-A to select all, Alt-D to deselect all.
+Also it's possible to select individual items with TAB and \<SHiFT>-\<TAB>.
 Selected items will be added to the quickfix list (later you can navigate it with Alt-n Alt-N for project-wide search and replace).

 ## Tabs
 | Tabs    |  Description|